dbjeng/guitar-for-the-church-life/README.md

   of the WATCHPACK_POLLING=true setting in the frontend/package.json "startdev" script.

 # Git Development Instructions
+- For all development, development should be done on a branch other than the main branch.
-- For all development, create a new branch named with format "<issue number>-<issue topic>", so for example, if I were resolving issue 27 and I was changing the modal color, I would create a branch named something like 27-changing-modal-color
+  Before developing, create a new branch named with format "<issue number>-<issue topic>".
+For example, if I were resolving issue 27 and I was changing the modal color, I would create a branch named something like 27-changing-modal-color.
+Switch to this new branch and develop from here.
 - When ready to merge to main, create a pull request.
 Once reviewed and the issue is fully resolved, we will merge it to main